fmartinache/xaosim/README.rst

 Documentation:
 -----------------

 A documentation for XAOSIM is happening!
-Visit: http://frantzmartinache.eu/xaosim_doc/
+Visit: http://frantzmartinache.eu/xaosim_doc/ for a tutorial that features some very pracrical uses of the package.

 Example use:
 -----------

-The package makes it possible to create an "instrument", that is a system made up of a telescope, an atmosphere, a deformable mirror that feed one or more cameras.
+The package makes it possible to simulate an extreme-AO "instrument", that is a system made up of a telescope, an atmosphere, a deformable mirror that feed one or more cameras.
 To facilitate the use, it comes with a series of preset templates, such as the SCExAO instrument at the Subaru Telescope, the NIRC2 camera on Keck II, the NICMOS1 camera of HST, and a Shack-Hartman based AO system built at OCA for one of the C2PU telescopes.
 New templates can be added as required.

 >> python